 For months, my parents bragged about this produce market in Melbourne that served awesome hot food and had all kinds of cool stuff.
 My parents apparently shop at Downtown Produce a few times a month, and then eat lunch when they’re finished.
 They both tell me that the hot lunch line is always long, and that the food portions are delicious and large, so large in fact that they usually share a meal.
 They have all kinds of pasta, my mom said.
 Lots of good wine, my dad said.
-I finally had to go see it for myself.
+I normally shop for produce online at this company website, but I finally had to go see it for myself.

 Downtown Produce is family owned and operated (since 1982).
 It’s much more than a produce market.
 The market offers produce from all over the nation, an extensive assortment of wine and beer, freshly prepared “comfort foods” (by resident chefs), and a gourmet grocery.
 It’s also a wholesale distributor for many Central Florida restaurants.

 I was greeted by a rather large sign that was hugely overwhelming when I first entered the market.
 I knew then I was going to love this place.

 Then I noticed large mounds of fresh produce, a meat and seafood counter, gourmet food products, and prepared comfort foods.
 The market offered an array of freshly prepared hot foods, and I’m told the menu changes daily.

 I so wanted to bring home several desserts, but I was also love-struck by the cheese counter and I nearly cried when I saw the large assortment of imported pastas (my weakness).

 It was a tough decision, but I opted for the pasta.
 I debated for sometime between long spaghetti or a macaroni.
 I picked up a bag of Maestri Pastai’s Pennoni Rigati, mainly because it reminded me of extra-large rigatoni.
 I haven’t made it yet, but soon I’ll serve it with a meat sauce and a good Chianti.